astronomer/docs/astro/kubernetes-executor.md

 On Astro, you can configure Kubernetes executor in the following ways:

-- Change the resource usage for the default Pods on which your tasks run in the Cloud UI.
+- Change the resource usage for the default Pods on which your tasks run in the Astro UI.
 - Customize individual Pods for tasks, including CPU and memory requests, using a `pod_override` configuration in your DAG code.

 :::info